thunderbird/webext-docs/commands.rst

    :name: [``commands``]
    :type: (object)

-   Object defining one or more commands as key-value pairs, the key being the name of the command and the value being a :ref:`commands.CommandsShortcut`.
-The key may also be one of the following built-in special shortcuts:
+   A *dictionary object* defining one or more commands as *name-value* pairs, the *name* being the name of the command and the *value* being a :ref:`commands.CommandsShortcut`.
+The *name* may also be one of the following built-in special shortcuts:

     * :value:`_execute_browser_action`